Getting a 650 Credit Score Mortgage can seem like a daunting task.

 - VA Loan Averages – 712 for refinancing and 708 for purchasing

-As you can see, 650 is a little low for the average acceptance rate of all three types of loans.
+As you can see, 650 is a little low for all three types of loans' average acceptance rate.
 However, FHA loans are closer to 650 than other types and may be useful for people who fall under your credit score range.
 That said, it is worth understanding all three of these loans and how they affect your potential mortgage rate.

 An Explanation of These Loan Types